publishwide/legal/privacy.policy.md

 ## How do we use your information?

-We may use the information we collect from you when you register, make a purchase, sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways:
+We may use the information we collect from you when you register, make a purchase, sign up for our newsletter, sync your data, connect a module, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways:

 *   To personalize your experience and to allow us to deliver the type of content and product offerings in which you are most interested.
 *   To improve our website in order to better serve you.